alphabraga/lpic1/index.md

 Use the group field to grant file access to group members Terms and Utilities:

 	chmod
 	umask
 	chown
 	chgrp

-104.6 Create and change hard and symbolic links
+### 104.6 Create and change hard and symbolic links

-Weight: 2
+Peso: 2

-Description: Candidates should be able to create and manage hard and symbolic links to a file.
+Descrição: Candidates should be able to create and manage hard and symbolic links to a file.

-Key Knowledge Areas:
+Areas Chave de Conhecimento:

 Create links
 Identify hard and/or soft links